fergald/explainer-bfcache-ccns/README.md

 too much time having passed since navigating away).

 [This web.dev article](https://web.dev/bfcache) has more information on BFCache.

-### Authentication and cookies

-Best practice for authentication has been, for a long time, to hold a token in an HTTPS-only cookie so that all requests present this token.
-Deleting this token or cookie deauthenticates the browser and usually corresponds to a logout.
-The same outcome applies when the token expires.
-Replacing the token with a new value might also correspond to a change in authentication state or it may just be a refresh of the token or other neutral change.
-Conservatively, we can consider any change to be a significant authentication change even if it does not correspond to a logout.

-### Other cookies

-Other non-auth or non-HTTPS-only cookies may also be significant to a page e.g. representing contents of shopping carts.
-Changes to these may also imply that pages in BFCache have outdated/incorrect contents.

 ### Current interactions between BFCache and CCNS